 - Representation of a major bank as a defendant in an interpleader action with hundreds of millions of dollars at stake brought by the trustee of a student loan indenture concerning the way in which payments should be made under the waterfall of the indenture.

-Ongoing representation of U.S Bank National Association in its capacity as indenture trustee of certain notes issued by Windstream Services, LLC in connection with litigation concerning an alleged default under the indenture.
+Representation of U.S Bank National Association in its capacity as indenture trustee of certain notes issued by Windstream Services, LLC in connection with litigation concerning an alleged default under the indenture.

 Prior to joining Friedman Kaplan, Mr. Fourmaux practiced at Wachtell, Lipton, Rosen & Katz LLP.